Bringing real-world captions to students with hearing loss

 Using the insights and findings from these interviews and other human-centred discovery activities, I identified the key features and requirements that would shape Walnut’s user experience.

-Based on the user needs and challenges identified during research and discovery, I created a user journey map that walked through a series of key user flows.
+Based on the user needs and challenges identified during research and discovery, I created a user story map that walked through a series of key user flows.
 This map, along with the specific user needs identified during the research phase, helped prioritize the feature that would form the “Minimum Lovable Product (MLP),” and shaped a long-term roadmap for product development.

 I wanted to move fast into design and development to create the MLP.
 Rapid wireframing, prototyping, and iteration helped drive the creation of a functional prototype that could be tested in a real classroom setting.